-Close Library Close current library Shift + Click closes all open Libraries Mount Referenced Media Automatically mounts the most recent location where media in the current project were found Update Referenced Media Paths To update a library, mount all the media folders involved then select this menu item Import MTInterchange XML Opens the Import MTInterchange XML Browser Window Export to MTIntercange XML Opens the Export MTInterchange XML Browser Window Import OMF library (Avid Bin) Opens a File Browser to locate the library you wish to import Export to Akai DD Series Opens the Export to Akai DD Series window New Shelf Adds a new Shelf (folder) in the current Library or Shelf Open Shelf Opens selected/highlighted Shelf Up One Level Moves right-hand pane display up one level in the hierarchy Properties Pops up a box with properties of the currently selected object Edit Menu Cut Cuts Object from pane.
+Close current library Shift + Click closes all open Libraries

+Mount Referenced Media Automatically mounts the most recent location where media in the current project were found Update Referenced Media Paths To update a library, mount all the media folders involved then select this menu item Import MTInterchange XML Opens the Import MTInterchange XML Browser Window Export to MTIntercange XML Opens the Export MTInterchange XML Browser Window Import MTInterChange XML Opens a File Browser to locate the XML file you wish to import Export to MTInterChange XML Opens a File Browser to select a folder for exporting an MTInterchange XML Import OMF Library (Avid Bin) Opens a File Browser to locate the OMF Library you wish to import Export to Akai DD-Series No longer available New Shelf Adds a new Shelf (folder) in the current Library or Shelf Open Shelf Opens selected/highlighted Shelf Up One Level Moves right-hand pane display up one level in the hierarchy Properties Pops up a window showing the Properties of the currently selected object Edit Menu Cut Cuts Object from pane.
 Object will be deleted unless pasted elsewhere. Сору Copy object Copy Trimmer Selection As it says Paste Paste object (Media is preserved at its current location) Paste with Media When more than one Media folder or no Media Folders are mounted this opens the Choose a Media Folder dialog.